Ports in Helsinki - Guide for Cruise Visitors

 Taxis

 We don’t recommend using taxis in Helsinki city centre, as public transport is more convenient and walking is also a great way to get around.
 However, it’s worth learning how the system works if you prefer a taxi.
-You can find more details about taxis in our dedicated article about taxis in Helsinki.
+For more information about taxis in Helsinki, please refer to our dedicated article on taxis in Helsinki.

 Keep Safe and Comfortable